MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 > [!NOTE]
 > While IFRS is commonly used in Europe, there may still be some variations or country-specific requirements in accounting and reporting practices in individual European countries.
 However, for consolidated financial statements of publicly traded companies, IFRS is often the standard used for reporting.

-### Internal controls

-Internal controls are processes and mechanisms implemented within an organization to safeguard assets, ensure accurate financial reporting, and ensure compliance with policies and regulations.

 ### Internet of Things sensors